Heart-healthy dietDiet - heart health

-Seniors who combine a Mediterranean diet with healthy lifestyle habits have been found to live longer lives.
-Many doctors regard the Mediterranean diet to be as good as the American Heart Association low-fat diet for preventing recurrence of heart attack, stroke, or other heart events.
+Older adults who combine a Mediterranean diet with healthy lifestyle habits have been found to live longer lives.
+Many studies confirm that the Mediterranean diet is as good as or better than a low-fat diet for preventing heart attack, stroke, or other heart events.

 DASH diet recommendations: